Michelle Finnegan, PT, DPT, OCS, MTC, CMTPT, CCTT, FAAOMPT

-Michelle Finnegan received her Master of Physical from Quinnipiac University in 2001 and her Doctor of Physical Therapy from the University of St. Augustine for Health Sciences in 2007.
-Although she treats patients with a variety of conditions, she has advanced training in treating patients with head, neck, and jaw pain.
+Michelle Finnegan received her Master of Physical from Quinnipiac University and her doctorate from the University of St. Augustine for Health Sciences.
+She has worked with a variety of orthopedic and neurological patient populations over the years, however has focused her treatments in the last 6 years on those with chronic pain and orofacial pain.
 Dr. Finnegan is one of the few physical therapists in the country who is a Certified Cervical & Temporomandibular Therapist (CCTT) administered by the Physical Therapy Board of Craniofacial & Cervical Therapeutics.
 In addition she is a distinguished Fellow of the American Academy of Orthopaedic Manual Physical Therapists and a Board Certified Clinical Specialist in Orthopedics.

 As a former ballet dancer, Dr. Finnegan had the opportunity to work with ballet dancers and she pursued additional education in dance physical therapy through the Harkness Center in New York City.
 In 2007, she became a distinguished Fellow of the American Academy of Orthopaedic Manual Physical Therapists (FAAOMPT) and completed her Doctor of Physical Therapy (DPT) degree from the University of St. Augustine for Health Sciences.